 So, if you still want to express milk, it all depends on the reason why you are expressing.
-These are general oxytocin-inducing guidelines to pumping milk with love.
-Since oxytocin is involved with your milk let down, you need to enjoy pumping or it won’t work.
+These are general oxytocin-inducing guidelines for pumping milk with love.
+Since oxytocin is involved in your milk let down, you need to enjoy pumping or it won’t work.

 Some women love double electric pumps, whilst they make other women feel like dairy cows.
 Some mothers feel much more comfortable hand expressing, whilst others really enjoy their manual pumps.
 Choose whatever kind of pump you enjoy using.
 Just make sure that the shield fits your nipple comfortably and change sizes if needed.